jfrog/jfrog-cli/documentation/CLI-for-JFrog-Xray.md

 The command will detect the package manager used by the project automatically.
 It requires version 3.29.0 or above of Xray and also version 2.13.0 or above of JFrog CLI.

-The command also supports **Vulnerability Contextual Analysis** for Python and Javacript projects.
+### Advanced Scans
+This command also supports the following Advanded Scans with the **Advanced Security Package** enabled on the JFrog Platform instance.
+To enable the Advanced Security Package, contact us using [this](https://jfrog.com/advanced-security-contact-us/) form.

-Vulnerability Contextual Analysis uses the project (code) context to eliminate false positive reports on vulnerabilities that are not applicable.
-This feature is designed to provide developers with the ability to reduce the time spent assessing and remediating vulnerabilities.
-Read more about this [here](https://jfrog.com/help/r/jfrog-security-documentation/vulnerability-contextual-analysis)
+* **Vulnerability Contextual Analysis**: This feature uses the code context to eliminate false positive reports on vulnerable dependencies that are not applicable to the code.
+Vulnerability Contextual Analysis is currently supported for Python and JavaScript code.
+* **Secrets Detection**: Detect any secrets left exposed inside the code. to stop any accidental leak of internal tokens or credentials.
+* **Infrastructure as Code scans (IaC)**: Scan Infrastructure as Code (Terraform) files for early detection of cloud and infrastructure misconfigurations.

 ---
 **Note**